7

 Modeline "1368x768_60.00" 85.25 1368 1440 1576 1784 768 771 781 798 -hsync +vsync

-1. We must take a line and submit to the entry of Xrandr to create a new mode:
+1. You need to take the line and feed it to the xrandr input to create a new video mode:

 xrandr --newmode "1368x768_60.00" 85.25 1368 1440 1576 1784 768 771 781 798 -hsync +vsync

-2. Find out the name of the display - displayed by the Xrandr team:
+1. Find out the name of the display - displayed by the xrandr command:

 xrandr -d :0 -q

-1. Add the display a new, previously created mode:
+1. Add a new, previously created mode to the display:

 xrandr --addmode VGA1 1368x768_60.00